brylianrst/Brilian-Portofolio/Part2 Final Project.md

 My journey of creating the wireframes / storyboards takes time around 1-3 days, fully thinking about how to refine the story lines from the last project part and how to add more things in the outline or storyboard narrative structure, in other words, i was thinking how to elaborate content and its structure to tell a compelling story.

 I write down my thoughts and try to refine my structure in word doc for these past days, then i immediately shift it to the shorthand app.
-I find that shorthand is really useful to create a compelling story and presentation.
+I find that shorthand is really useful to create a compelling story and presentation. but it gets laggy when there are more wireframes and moving background, so it does take longer time to write and manage everything.

 The endless features it brings me to explore my creativity with limitless possibilities, it really interest me to be able to create a compelling story with my own choice of mood boards, background theme, transitions, text placement and style.